PRK at Eye Health Partners

 Another major advantage of PRK is the low risk of complications associated with this procedure.
 This is because PRK does not involve the creation of the corneal flap and thus eliminates any flap-related complications, such as flap dislocation and infection under the flap.
 This is the reason why many eye surgeons recommend PRK over LASIK for some patients considering laser vision correction.

 While PRK can help many patients achieve remarkable vision correction results, this procedure is not a cure-all.
 If you are severely nearsighted, farsighted or suffer from such conditions as glaucoma, keratoconus or diabetic retinopathy, you might not be a candidate for PRK.
 Only a one-on-one consultation with one of our experienced eye surgeons can help you determine if you could benefit for PRK or any other vision correction procedure.
 To learn more about this procedure and schedule a consultation with one of our surgeons, please visit our contact page.

-In addition to providing PRK to patients in Tennessee and Alabama, Eye Health Partners also helps Birmingham, Gadsden, Mobile, Montgomery, Nashville and Huntsville LASIK patients achieve rewarding vision correction results with LASIK and implantable contact lenses.
+In addition to providing PRK for patients in Tennessee & Alabama, Eye Health Partners & VisionAmerica also help patients achieve rewarding vision correction results with LASIK and implantable contact lenses.